yihan2588/Mad_Hack_25TAYA/BACKEND.md

 # Backend MIDI Comparison Module

-The `yata_team.py` module now exposes importable functions so the frontend (or a future service layer) can drive MIDI transcription and comparison without depending on the Colab notebook.
+The `yata_team.py` module now exposes importable functions so the frontend (or a future service layer) can drive audio→MIDI transcription and comparison without depending on the Colab notebook.

 ## Quick start